 The Board meets at least four (4) times a year.
 At least fourteen (14) days' notice is given to all Directors for each regular Board meeting.
 All Directors are given the opportunity to include matters for discussion in the agenda.
 Agenda accompanying board papers are sent to all Directors at least three (3) days before each regular Board meeting.
-Directors can attend meetings in person or through other means of electronic communication in accordance with the Articles of Association of the Company (the "Articles").
+Directors can attend meetings in person or through other means of electronic communication in accordance with the Articles.

 The Company Secretary ensures that the procedures and all applicable rules and regulations are complied with.
-Minutes of Board meetings and meetings of Board Committees have recorded in sufficient detail the matters considered and decisions reached, including any concerns raised or dissenting views expressed by the Directors.
-The draft minutes of Board meetings and meetings of Board Committees are circulated to all Directors for comments within a reasonable time after each Board meeting and meeting of Board Committees is held.
+Minutes of Board meetings have recorded in sufficient detail the matters considered and decisions reached, including any concerns raised or dissenting views expressed by the Directors.
+The draft minutes of Board meetings are circulated to all Directors for comments within a reasonable time after each Board meeting is held.

-Minutes of each Board meeting and meeting of Board Committees are kept by the Company Secretary and are available for inspection at any time on reasonable notice by any Director.
+Minutes of each Board meeting are kept by the Company Secretary and are available for inspection at any time on reasonable notice by any Director.

-If a matter to be considered by the Board involves conflict of interests of any substantial or controlling shareholder of the Company or a Director and if the Board considers that the matter is material, it would be dealt with by a physical meeting rather than a written resolution of the Directors.
+If a matter to be considered by the Board involves conflict of interest of any substantial or controlling shareholder of the Company or a Director and if the Board considers that the matter is material, it would be dealt with by a physical meeting rather than a written resolution of the Directors.